 Fig 3 The Three Field Model.

-RING OF CONFIDENCE (Fig 4). – The Ring of Confidence™, developed by our colleagues in orlistat with no rx, acknowledges the ‘support’ surrounding an individual at any time in their life.
+RING OF CONFIDENCE (Fig 4). – The Ring of Confidence™, developed by our colleagues in online pharmacy orlistat no prescription, acknowledges the ‘support’ surrounding an individual at any time in their life.
 In the diagram below, the blue circles denote statutory services while the others denote community services.

 At any one time, an individual may receive support from a variety of services, or they may receive none at all, but the services are considered to be available.